kbredies/gratopy/README.md

 ## Acknowledgements

-The development of this software was partially supported by the following projects:
+The development of this software was supported by the following projects:

 * *Regularization Graphs for Variational Imaging*, funded by the Austrian Science Fund (FWF), grant P-29192,

 * *International Research Training Group IGDK 1754 Optimization and Numerical Analysis for Partial Differential Equations with Nonsmooth
 Structures*, funded by the German Research Council (DFG) and the Austrian Science Fund (FWF), grant W-1244.

+The walnut data set included in this toolbox is licenced under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and available on [Zenodo](https://doi.org/10.5281/zenodo.1254206):

+* Keijo Hämäläinen, Lauri Harhanen, Aki Kallonen, Antti Kujanpää, Esa Niemi and Samuli Siltanen.
+(2015). *Tomographic X-ray data of a walnut* (Version 1.0.0) [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.1254206

 ## License